kubernetes/kubernetes/docs/api-conventions.md

 * **Kind** the name of a particular object schema (e.g. the "Cat" and "Dog" kinds would have different attributes and properties)
 * **Resource** a representation of a system entity, sent or retrieved as JSON via HTTP to the server.
 Resources are exposed via:
   * Collections - a list of resources of the same type, which may be queryable
-  * Elements - an individual resource, addressible via a URL
+  * Elements - an individual resource, addressable via a URL

 Each resource typically accepts and returns data of a single kind.
 A kind may be accepted or returned by multiple resources that reflect specific use cases.
 For instance, the kind "pod" is exposed as a "pods" resource that allows end users to create, update, and delete pods, while a separate "pod status" resource (that acts on "pod" kind) allows automated processes to update a subset of the fields in that resource.
 A "restart" resource might be exposed for a number of different resources to allow the same action to have different results for each object.